-The library (also known as the Learning Resource Center or LRC) is located on the second floor of E building on the Hudson campus, and in Room 105 in the Instructional Facility on the Watauga campus.
+The library (also known as the Learning Resource Center or LRC) is located on the second floor of E building on the Hudson campus, and in building W460 Room 119 on the Watauga campus.

-Can someone at the library help me find sources for a paper or project?:
+Can someone at the library help me find sources?:

 Five study rooms are available at the Caldwell LRC for group or individual use.
-Use is on a first come, first serve basis.
-Students can reserve the room up to one week in advance for a maximum of two hours per day.
+Rooms can be reserved up to one week in advance for a maximum of two hours per day.